Rabbi Jonathan Sacks' Prescription for Hope in Troubled Times

 "These are the times that try men's souls," wrote Thomas Paine, in a 1776 pamphlet at the height of the American Revolution.
 The same can be said of our current times.
 At Thanksgiving, many of us will for the first time be apart from loved ones isolated within the COVID19 environment.
 More Americans are concerned about the future of our democracy.

-Despite the challenges the current times pose, we the citizens must recognize that we are not condemned to be punished by the plague of COVID 19, the racial uprising, the political divisiveness, the inequality, and threats to the climate.
+Despite the challenges the current times pose, we the citizens must recognize that we are not condemned to be punished by the plague of COVID 19, the racial uprising and continued systemic racism, the political divisiveness, the inequality, and threats to the climate.
 This Thanksgiving offers a tremendous opportunity.
 Building on the late Rabbi Sack’s remedy for our troubled time, we invite our fellow Americans to engage in co-creating a national story and a ritual that encompasses cultural richness, the tapestry of “We the People”.
 To consider what they can do to reclaim their role as citizens.
 We draw on the inspiration and the passion that drove the revolution in the 1770s, and the dedication of the founders who drafted the US Constitution that laid the architecture for our nation.
 At the conclusion of the Constitutional convention in 1787, Benjamin Franklin, one of the signers, was asked “What have you brought us, Dr. Franklin?”
 A republic if you can keep it” he replied.
 Unfortunately, the constitution didn’t come with a citizen user guide.
 This Thanksgiving, we can all commit to not only keep our republic but move it along to its full potential, “a more perfect union’.